On-Campus Residence Hall Student Composting Program

 - Empty your bucket as soon as it fills, or at least once-per-week at the centralized drop-off sites in your building.

 - Rinse your bucket in your residence hall’s kitchen sink and wipe your bucket clean as needed to prevent odors and pests.
 Do not empty materials or rinse in your bathroom sink, as this will cause clogs.

 Compost Drop-Off Program

-Students, faculty and staff in off-campus living areas are encouraged to participate in Ohio State’s food composting program, thanks to a grant from the Solid Waste Authority of Central Ohio (SWACO).
+Students, faculty and staff in off-campus living areas are encouraged to participate in Ohio State’s food composting program.
 Collect acceptable organics materials at home and bring them to one of the seven drop-off locations about once a week when you come to campus for work or class.